linewriter1024/simplerpgcards/README.md

 - Removed unused backend and frontend fields: `spellSaveDC` and `spellAttackModifier`.
 These are expected to be included in the generic spells text when relevant.
 - Added database migrations to add `notes` and remove deprecated columns.

+### PDF Layout
+- Back-of-card layout renders the title inline with the first line using precise font measurements.
+The first line wraps exactly at the remaining width after the title and separator.
+- Subsequent lines start at the left margin (no unintended indentation), ensuring consistent left alignment across all wrapped lines.
+- Uses PDFKit width measurements to prevent "early" wrapping and produce predictable line breaks.

 ## Getting Started

 ### Prerequisites